 Address: 6a Nicolson Street, Edinburgh EH8 9DH

-Nicolson’s Café was the place where J.K.
+Nicolson’s Cafe was the place where J.K.
 Rowling wrote a lot of the first Harry Potter book, Harry Potter and the Philosopher’s Stone, after arriving in Edinburgh.
 This is likely the first coffee shop she worked at after moving to Edinburgh as it was then owned by Rowling’s brother-in-law.
 She could nurse a cup of coffee here for hours and write in relative peace with her daughter sleeping in the pram next to her.
-The space was later turned into a Chinese restaurant, and has more recently turned back into a café/restaurant called Spoon.

 “This was a really great place to write, because there were so many tables around here that I didn’t feel too guilty about taking a table up too long and that [pointing to the table] was my favorite table.
 I always wanted to try and get that one because it was out of the way in the corner.
 It was just great to look up when you were writing and stop and think about things and be able to look out on the street which was quite busy.
 They were pretty tolerant of me in here partly because one of the owners is my brother-in-law.”